Table of Contents

 Ans: Though the govt is announcing relief for conditions where due to corona virus or lock down a person (including seafarer) could not leave India.
 However, this is a cautious situation and also reference to specific facts it is advisable to seek separate advisory on this.

 Ans: Basic document requirements are bank statements.
 Further, as per the scope of income, which is earned during the respective year, information and documents are required.
 A detailed analysis for this can be checked here.
 Due date of filing ITR in India is July 31 of assessment year.
-However, for FY 2019-20 ITR, due to corona virus, due date for filing ITR for assessee (including seafarer, mariner, merchant navy employees) has been extended to Nov 30, 2020.
+Hence, for FY 2020-21 ITR, due date for filing ITR for assessee (including seafarer, mariner, merchant navy employees) is July 31, 2021.
+This date has been extended to Dec 31, 2021 due to covid pandemic.
 Though there may not be tax payable on total income, it is advisable for seafarer, merchant navy employees to file ITR in India.
 ITR filing can provide various benefits to seafarer such as.

 S Lohia & Associates – CA, Tax Consultant Services For Seafarer: